codepath/android_guides/Developing-Custom-Themes.md

 The following tutorial explain how to build a application that can switch between multiple distinct themes.
 At the end of this exercise, you will have better understanding of some of the core features of Android like - `drawables`, `styles` and `themes`.
-For more general overview of these concepts, check out [Styles and Themes](http://guides.codepath.com/android/Styles-and-Themes) cliffnotes.
+For more general overview of these concepts, check out [[Styles and Themes|Styles-and-Themes]] cliffnotes.

 A `style` in Android is a collection of attribute/value pairs applied to a view.
 A `style` is a `xml` resource and it separates the design attributes from `XML` layout.
 Styles in Android is similar in concept to CSS on web because it separates design from the content.
 A `Theme` is a `Style` that applies to the entire application or a certain `Activity`.